TypeCellOS/BlockNote/packages/website/docs/docs/formatting-toolbar.md

 ## Custom Items

-You can also make your own toolbar items which match BlockNote's UI styling with the following React components:
+BlockNote also provides components that you can use to make your own toolbar items, which match BlockNote's UI styling:

 ```typescript
 // Custom dropdown.